modenaxe/msk-bone-deformation/README.md

 # Requirements and setup

 In order to use the bone deformation tool you will need to:
 1. download [OpenSim 4.1](https://simtk.org/projects/opensim) or more recent.
-OpenSim 3.3 is also supported (still available if you go to the `Download` page of the provided link and click on `Previous releases`, as shown in [this screenshot](https://github.com/modenaxe/3d-muscles/blob/master/images/get_osim3.3.PNG)).
+OpenSim 3.3 is also supported but the examples refer to the latest version.
 2. have MATLAB installed in your machine.
 The development of the paper was done using R2020a.
 3. set up the OpenSim API (Application User Interface) for MATLAB.
 Please refer to the OpenSim [documentation](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab).

-The tool should be able to detect the version of your installed OpenSim API automatically.
+The tool should be able to detect the version of your installed OpenSim API automatically, so you do not have to modify anything related to this toolbox if you are using OpenSim 3.3.

 # How to use the bone deformation tool

-In order to run the bone deformation tool you will need to specify:
+In order to run the bone deformation tool you will need to specify variable in the example scripts, or in your own scripts:
 1. where the OpenSim bone geometries are stored (variable `OpenSim_Geometry_folder`)
 2. which segment of the OpenSim model you want to deform (variable `bone_to_deform`)
 3. along which axis the torsional profile will be applied(variable `torsionAxis`)